 There will be no direct benefit for included patients.
-After having given written consent to participate in the study, the patient is required to undergo a medical examination.
+After having given written informed consent to participate in the study, the patient is required to undergo a medical examination.
 The patient has to visit the MCL for two days.
-T The procedure of both days is the same. he day preceding each studyday the patients shoud stay fasted overnight and is not allowed to drink from 10 pm.
-A single dose of 100 mg of metoprolol may cause side effects like hypotension, headache and dizziness, but these side effects are moderate.
+The first visit is scheduled one month before the surgery and the second visit six months after surgery.
+The procedure of both visits is the same.
+A single dose of 95 mg of metoprolol may cause side effects like hypotension, headache and dizziness, but these side effects are moderate.
 Blood pressure and heart rate will be monitored regularly.
 The patient is not allowed to lie down during the first six hours of the study.
-During the day, 11 blood samples of 5 ml each will be collected according to a time schedule.
-An IC nurse will be present all day.
+During each phase, 11 blood samples of 5 ml each will be collected according to a time schedule by a venous cannula.
 An intensivist is available for questions and safety of the patient.
 The patient has to stay at the clinical research unit, but is not confined to bed.